jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities.md

 ---
-id: vulnerabilities-download
+id: export
-title: Vulnerabilities download for the entire organization
+title: Export
-sidebar_label: Vulnerabilities download
+sidebar_label: Export
-slug: /machine/web/vulnerabilities-download
+slug: /machine/web/export
 ---

 To download all of your organization's